developmentseed/ds-helm-chart/README.md

 This project addresses the current challenge of easily accessing GPU instances and setting up a Jupyter Notebook.
 The aim is to create Helm charts that facilitate the easy configuration of services, allowing access to various GPUs directly from a Jupyter Notebook or for deploying other applications.

+An important point to consider is that the [cluster](https://github.com/developmentseed/ds-k8s-gpu) operates with an autoscaler.
+This means you don't have to worry about the cost of GPUs, as the system will automatically adjust resources.
+However, please note that once you've completed your work, you should remove your Helm installation to prevent unnecessary GPU resource demand.

 Before installing ds-helm-chart, it's essential to properly configure your Kubernetes cluster.
 Once that is done, you can proceed with the installation of the Helm chart package.

 Note: If you did not create the cluster yourself, you will need to request access from the cluster administrator to associate your AWS account with the cluster.